McLeodMoores/xl4j/docs/excel-introduction.md

 For formulas, the process is then

 1. Evaluate function arguments from most nested outwards.
 Cell references and ranges are converted to values (unless the function in question expects a reference), which may then be converted to the expected data types if necessary.
 If a name is not identifiable as a function or defined name (named range or cell), then it will be replaced with #NAME? and the evaluation will fail.
-2. If the _value has changed_, any dependent inputs will be recalculated. **WE WILL NEED TO TAKE THIS INTO ACCOUNT WHEN USING OBJECT HANDLES**
+2. If the _value has changed_, any dependent inputs will be recalculated.
 3. Circular references are checked and cells may be resized.

 ## Type conversion at the Excel level